 Our fare was a British Airways economy hand luggage only fare.
 We were free to take a large carry on bag with no weight restrictions, and a smaller personal item (handbag, laptop bag, or in my case, my beloved Cath Kidston rucksack).

-Breezing through the airport, not having to stop at check in, we were through security in a matter of minutes.
+Breezing through the airport, not having to stop at check in, we were done with security in a matter of minutes.
 We bought some food (more on that later) and then the app updated to show our gate number.

 Boarding was swift and simple.
 Everyone is assigned a “group” and then they are welcomed forwards by group number.
 Easy peasy.